What is Fractional.art?

-Fractional is a decentralized protocol where NFT owners can mint tokenized fractional ownership of their NFTs.
-These tokens then function as normal ERC20 tokens which have governance over the NFT that they own.
+Fractional is a decentralized protocol that enables collective ownership and governance of one or more NFTs.
+The tokens function as normal ERC20 or ERC1155 tokens which have governance over the NFT that they own.

 Fractional NFT Ownership